 As part of the registration process, guests can be required to download the ISE posture agent.
 Each time a guest logs in through the guest portal, ISE will check the device profile and confirm that it’s compliant with established policies.
 ISE also works in concert with Cisco TrustSec to enable consistent, policy-defined network segmentation without the need to manage complex access control lists.

 Organizations need to provide a high-quality guest access experience while protecting against cyberattacks, filtering content and preventing unauthorized access to sensitive data.
-Cerium’s experienced engineers can help you fortify your guest network with Cisco’s powerful tools.
+As a longtime Cisco Partner, Cerium’s experienced engineers can help you fortify your guest network with Cisco’s powerful tools.